Image by Oli Götting from Pixabay

 website

-Design Patterns by Gamma, Helm, Johnson, Vlissides.
-Design patterns help us make balanced decisions on the design of our code.
+Design Patterns by Gamma, Helm, Johnson, and Vlissides.
+Design patterns help us make balanced decisions on the design of our code. |

 summary

-Building Microservices (2nd Edition) by Sam Newman is a book about architectural trade-offs and considerations in distributed system design.
-Very accessible.
+Building Microservices (2nd Edition) by Sam Newman is a book about architectural trade-offs and considerations in distributed system design. | ||

-Fundamentals of Software Architecture by Neal and Mark, covers soft skills, modularity, component-based thinking, and architectural styles.
+Fundamentals of Software Architecture by Neal and Mark covers soft skills, modularity, component-based thinking, and architectural styles. |

 website